GeotechCompanybq/AxonAi-2/security.md

 ## Supported Versions

-We are committed to ensuring the security of Dey Weaver.
+We are committed to ensuring the security ofAxon Ai.
 Security updates and patches will be applied to the latest version of the application available on the `main` branch.

 | Version | Supported          |
 | ------- | ------------------ |